-There are a number of different hazards in New Zealand.
-Find out about other hazards, and who is responsible for managing these hazard related emergencies.
+There are lots of different hazards in New Zealand.
+Find out about other hazards and who manages them.

 Various agencies work together to manage emergencies and keep people safe.
 The agency leading the response will depend on the type of hazard or emergency.

 Some emergencies need extra coordination across services.
 In this case, a state of local or national emergency can be declared.

 A pandemic happens when a virus spreads quickly and affects a country or many countries around the world.
 When this happens, many of us can become very sick.

 The Ministry of Health is the lead agency for planning for and responding to pandemics in New Zealand.